PSD2

 Overview

-At the moment, Sparebanken Vest and Bulder Bank’s dedicated interfaces (APIs) are under continued development.
-Please see TPP requirements for accessing APIs below.
-We want to provide interfaces that suits the use cases of the third parties well, and enables the creation good customer experiences for our common customers.
+Sparebanken Norge and Bulder Bank’s dedicated interfaces (APIs) are continously being developed.
+We strive to provide interfaces that suits the use cases of all our TPPs, enabling good customer experiences for our common customers.

 Important notice to TPPs using our ordinary interfaces: During the early development of our PSD2 APIs in 2019-2020 as our dedicated PSD2 interface, some TPPs connected to our ordinary interfaces as the only (or primary) interface of their PSD2 services.
 We strongly advice all TPPs using our ordinary interfaces as the only (or primary) interface for their PSD2 services, to start the transition to our dedicated interface in our PSD2 APIs as the primary interface of their PSD2 services.
-Sparebanken Vest and Bulder Bank will offer PSD2 services by use of our PSD2 APIs as a dedicated PSD2 interface for all TPPs.
+Sparebanken Norge and Bulder Bank will offer PSD2 services by use of our PSD2 APIs as a dedicated PSD2 interface for all TPPs.

 TPP Requirements for PSD2 APIs